JasperFx/lamar/docs/guide/ioc/resolving/get-all-services-by-service-type.md

-# Get all Services by Plugin Type
+# Get all Services by Service Type

 ::: warning
 The functionality respects the order in which the actual instances are configured in the Container -- which is compliant with the